sana33/SDCOR/codes/_competing methods/ORCA/Readme.md

 % "scores" contains the outliers indices provided by ORCA along with the subsequent outlier scores
 % "labels" contains the outlier labels for all data elements; 0 for inliers, and 1 for outliers
+% "timElp_Mammography" is the execution time of ORCA on this dataset

 scorTmp = zeros(numel(labels),1);
 scorTmp(scores(:,1)) = scores(:,2);